ibm-cloud-docs/assistant/skill-actions-add.md

 If you add only an actions skill to the assistant, the action skill starts the conversation.
 If you add both a dialog skill and actions skill to an assistant, the dialog skill starts the conversation.
 And actions are recognized only if you configure the dialog skill to call them.

-Add actions to your skill.
+Add actions to your actions skill.
 For more information, see [Adding actions](/docs/assistant?topic=assistant-actions).